 achieved in copper foil, and still exhibit the precision necessary to

 make this the completely effective artwork that it is.
-People who do
+Sometimes, I hear people who do

-only copper foil tell me all the time that they can do anything in foil
+only copper foil or mostly copper foil tell me that they can do everything in foil

-that I can do in lead...
+that another artisan could do in lead...
 Seeing is believing!
 I'm waiting...
 This

 artwork makes me glad that I have both foil and lead in my bag of